-The conference will bring together legal experts, leading health and safety professionals, relevant regulatory bodies in Victoria and other jurisdictions and more.
-Topics that will be addressed include:
+The conference will bring together legal experts, leading OHS professionals, as well as relevant regulatory bodies in Victoria and other jurisdictions to provide answers and solutions to key questions and challenges, including:

 - What the shift from ‘recklessness’ to ‘gross negligence’ means for employers